Breaking news: according to CopyBlogger, 80% of all readers never make it past the headline.

 From there, try to identify general trends and success formulas that you could apply to your own content.

-Ideas for effective headlines from competition can be found in:
+Ideas for effective headlines from the competition can be found in:

 - Websites pages and landing pages